-Each of the habitats we visit will bring us a new array of songbirds.
-Cassin's Vireo, Cassin's Finch, and Pygmy Nuthatch will be most common in ponderosa pine forest; mixed-conifer forest supports Hermit Thrush, Hermit Warbler, and Evening Grosbeak; and shrubby slopes will be loaded with Fox Sparrows and Green-tailed Towhees, with plenty of Lazuli Buntings and Nashville Warblers.
-Across the region, we will see Western Tanager and Black-headed Grosbeak.
-Red Crossbills will be a regular distraction flying above the forest canopy, while Vaux's Swifts occasionally twitter overhead.
-Wherever we go, throughout these first few days, we can count on great birding and the amazing scenery of the Oregon Cascades.
+Each of the habitats we visit brings us a new array of songbirds.
+Cassin's Vireo, Cassin's Finch, and Pygmy Nuthatch are most common in ponderosa pine forest; mixed-conifer forest supports Hermit Thrush, Hermit Warbler, and Evening Grosbeak; and shrubby slopes are loaded with Fox Sparrow and Green-tailed Towhee, with plenty of Lazuli Bunting and Nashville Warbler, too.
+Across the region, we see Western Tanager and Black-headed Grosbeak.
+Red Crossbill are a regular distraction flying above the forest canopy, while Vaux's Swift occasionally twitter overhead.
+Wherever we go, throughout these days, we can count on great birding and the amazing scenery of the Oregon Cascades.

-Meals will be a combination of favorite local restaurants and some picnic lunches.
+Meals are a combination of favorite local restaurants and some picnic lunches.

-On our final day in central Oregon, we will enjoy some casual birding before heading to Redmond Municipal Airport.
-We will return you to the Redmond Municipal Airport in time for your scheduled departures after 1 PM.
-If you must leave in the morning ahead of that, you can arrange for a private shuttle back to the airport.
+On our final day in central Oregon, we enjoy some casual birding before heading to Redmond Municipal Airport.
+We return you to the Redmond Municipal Airport in time for your scheduled departures after 1:00 PM.
 (B)

-NOTE: Our local woodpecker festival is scheduled for the weekend after our tour, and you may wish to stay on in the area a few extra days to attend.
-This event offers a great chance to spend time in the field with some of our best local guides, as well as birders from all over the country.
+NOTE: Our local woodpecker festival is scheduled for the second weekend after our tour, and you may wish to stay in the area an extra week to attend the event and explore the region more.
+This festival offers a great chance to spend time in the field with some of our best local guides, as well as birders from all over the country.
 If you wish to attend the festival, note that the event is very popular.
 In order to get onto any field trips, you should closely follow the East Cascades Audubon website—or subscribe to the local listserve, COBOL—and enroll immediately upon the start of registration.
 Contact us for further details.